Section B: Monitoring and Review of Programmes and Modules

 Following discussion at various committees during the session, and approval by the Teaching, Learning and Student Outcomes Committee, revised procedures for the annual review of taught programmes were introduced for the review of the 2010/11 session.
 Subsequent end of session reviews have taken place and minor adjustments have been made each year.
 Please see the guidance notes for full details.

 Reporting takes place at programme and departmental levels by means of electronically submitted proformas.
-At programme level, the programme convenor reflects on input from course convenors, students and external stakeholders (including external examiners) as well as programme data supplied by the Planning Department before providing his/her own overview of the academic health of the programme.
+At programme level, the programme convenor reflects on input from module convenors, students and external stakeholders (including external examiners) as well as programme data supplied by the Planning Department before providing his/her own overview of the academic health of the programme.
 The programme convenor must confirm that the programme specification either remains appropriate for the forthcoming academic session or is being revised in line with the School’s amendment procedures.
 There is also the opportunity to identify and offer for broader dissemination examples of good practice arising from the operation of the programme.
 Targeted action plans are formulated to address any issues.

 Programme level reports are then referred to the Head of Department who produces his/her own report to confirm that satisfactory programme reports have been received and considered at departmental meetings and that feedback on matters of concern raised and associated actions has been passed to students/examiners as appropriate.
 The departmental report also confirms that examples of good practice have been disseminated and that programme specifications are accurate or are being amended.
 Again, action planning is used to address any issues.

 The cycle is completed when departmental reports are considered at a departmental meeting.
 This stage also asks that Head of Department highlight any matters relating to the implementation of good practice or matters of concern which the TELSOC might assist with.
 Finally, the department report includes a summary of themes arising from external examiner reports.
 Department reports are then considered by the Teaching, Learning and Student Outcomes Committee.